MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ### Use `--debug` parameter

 The Azure CLI offers a `--debug` parameter that can be used with any command.
-Debug output is extensive, but it will give you more information on execution errors.
+Debug output is extensive, but it gives you more information on execution errors.
 Use the Bash `clear` command to remove console output between tests.

+These examples reveal the actual arguments received by the Azure CLI in Python syntax.

 # [Bash](#tab/Bash)

-These examples reveal the actual arguments received by the Azure CLI in Python's syntax.

-This example is **correct**.
+This example is **correct** in both Bash and PowerShell.

 ```azurecli-interactive
 az '{"key":"value"}' --debug